What is A Medicare Supplement Plan N

 Medicare Supplement Plan N is listed among AHIP’s “fast-growing Medigap plans”, along with Plans G and K. While it popularity is on the rise, there are some details about the Plan N the you need to know.
 Continue reading for details on the benefits and costs of the Medicare Supplement Plan N. For a personalized consultation on Medicare supplement plans call us at 844-528-8688.

 The 2017 report from America’s Health Insurance Plans (AHIP) found that Medigap Plan N saw a 27% increase in enrollments between 2014 and 2015.
 Introduced almost eight years ago, Plan N offers a unique option to Medicare recipients who are looking to save on premiums in exchange for a small deductible and copay.

-When comparing plans, Medigap N is very similar to Plan D, though AHIP found that Medigap D saw a 10% decrease in enrollment during the same time period.
+When comparing plans, the Medicare supplement plan N is very similar to Plan D, though AHIP found that Medigap D saw a 10% decrease in enrollment during the same time period.

-In essence, Plan N allows you to reduce your monthly payments by paying a little bit more every time you do visit the doctor, but it is always a predictable copay rather than a variable percentage of the service charge.
+In essence, a Medicare supplement plan N allows you to reduce your monthly payments by paying a little bit more every time you do visit the doctor, but it is always a predictable copay rather than a variable percentage of the service charge.

 Medicare Supplement Plan N Benefits

 The goal of every Medicare supplemental insurance plan is to reduce or eliminate the out-of-pocket expenses associated with Medicare.
 These typically come in the form of copays, deductibles, and coinsurance, and Medicare Plan N covers the most common surprise charges that Medicare recipients are trying to avoid.